ankraft/onem2m-jupyter-notebooks/tools/Docker/README.md

 To run the built container use the following command:

-	docker run -p 8888:8888 --rm --name notebook notebook
+	docker run -e COLUMNS="`tput cols`" -e LINES="`tput lines`" -p 8888:8888 --rm --name notebook notebook

 The container will still be running attached to your terminal.
 To detach it, add the *-d* option.

 The *--rm* option removes the notebook container from your Docker instance after termination.
 This is useful because it removes all output and changes you might have done to the notebooks during a session.

-Please note that the notebooks might not launch in your browser automatically, but you can access the Notebooks via your browser at [http://localhost:8888](http://localhost:8888).
+Please note that the notebooks might not launch in your browser automatically, but you can access the Notebooks via your browser at [http://localhost:8888/lab](http://localhost:8888/lab) .
+You need then to select and run the notebook *\_\_START\_\_.ipynb*.

+If you prefer the "old" Notebook style you may run access the notebooks at [http://localhost:8888](http://localhost:8888) .

 ## Downloading & Running from DockerHub